Sam Cosmi: 2024

 On September 4, 2024, Cosmi signed a four-year contract extension worth $74 million with $45 million guaranteed.
 Cosmi again stayed healthy through the 2024 regular season and started at right guard for all 17 games; but he left in the first half of the Divisional round game against the Detroit Lions due to a knee injury.
 It was confirmed the next day that Cosmi tore his ACL and would be out for the remainder of the 2024-25 playoffs.
 He had surgery in early February, 2025.

 2025

 On July 23, 2025, the Commanders placed Cosmi on the active/physically unable to perform (PUP) list for the start of training camp.
 He remained on the reserve/PUP list at the start of the season.
 Cosmi was activated on October 18, ahead of Washington's Week 7 matchup against the Dallas Cowboys.
+On December 22, the Commanders placed Cosmi on season-ending injured reserve due to a concussion.

 Personal life

 Cosmi's parents immigrated from Romania to the United States in the early 1980s.
 He is a Christian.
+Cosmi married his wife Blair, whom he met at the University of Texas at Austin, in March 2023.
+They have two children together, a daughter who was born in 2024 and a son in 2025.